Stability Conditions for 3-fold Flops: Introduction

 Alas, these satisfyingly geometric statements all fail without assumption (2).
 Perhaps counter-intuitively, the hardest case turns out to be the most elementary one: that of a single-curve flop.
 In this case, the flopping curve has an associated \emph{length} invariant $\ell$, which is some number between one and six.
 The assumption (2) holds if and only if the curve has length one.
 Evidently, this is quite restrictive.

 One of our key observations is that, in the general situation of a 3-fold flop $X\to\Spec R$, tracking under flop functors and line bundle twists does not suffice.
-To illustrate this visually in the case of a two curve flop, we will show below that stability conditions on $\scrD$ are controlled by infinite hyperplane arrangements $\scrH^{\aff}\subseteq \mathbb{R}^n$ such as the following:
+To illustrate this visually in the case of a two curve flop, we will show below that stability conditions on $\scrD$ are controlled by infinite hyperplane arrangements $\scrH^{\aff}\subseteq \mathbb{R}^n$ such as that shown in Figure~\ref{fig: Figure 1}.

 In general the hyperplane arrangements are quite complicated, and there are many more chambers than one might naively expect.
 The above example has an obvious $\bZ^2$ action, given by tensoring by the line bundles corresponding to the two curves.
 However, this action jumps the central chamber over many intermediate t-structures.
 These all turn out to be hearts of noncommutative resolutions, and their variants.